Huy Fong Foods: Production

-The chili odor that emanated from the Irwindale factory upset the community's residents and the City of Irwindale filed a lawsuit against Huy Fong Foods in October 2013, claiming that the odor was a public nuisance.
-Initially, a Los Angeles Superior Court judge refused the city's bid to shut down the factory but a Los Angeles County Superior Court judge ordered the factory to essentially shut down on November 27, 2013, prohibiting all activities that could cause odors.
-Irwindale dropped the lawsuit on May 29, 2014, after intervention by the office of Governor Jerry Brown.
+The chili odor that emanated from the Irwindale factory upset the community's residents and the city of Irwindale filed a lawsuit against Huy Fong Foods in October 2013, claiming that the odor was a public nuisance and seeking an ex parte order to shut down the factory.
+Los Angeles Superior Court judge Robert H. O'Brien initially refused the emergency request, but less than a month later, he ordered the factory to partially shut down.
+The city dropped the lawsuit on May 29, 2014, following a meeting brokered by then-governor Jerry Brown between the city and the company.

-In Huy Fong Foods' production at these facilities, the company begins with purchase of chilis grown in Ventura, Los Angeles, and Kern counties and production of a mash from these; most of each year's chili mash is produced in just two months, during the autumn harvest.
+In Huy Fong Foods’ production at these facilities, the company begins with purchase of chilis grown in Ventura, Los Angeles, and Kern counties and production of a mash from these; most of each year's chili mash is produced in just two months, during the autumn harvest.
 Earlier, the company used serrano chilis but found them difficult to harvest.
 The product made from the natural mash is processed such that the final product contains no artificial ingredients.

-Between 1988 and 2016, Huy Fong Foods had a partnership with Underwood Ranches, which produced red jalapeños used in sriracha.
-By 2006, Underwood produced 90% of the peppers used by Huy Fong.
-Huy Fong Foods' relationship with Underwood and the Ranches ended in 2016 after—as alleged by a lawyer for Underwood—Huy Fong Foods' David Tran "attempted... to hire away Underwood’s COO in order to form a new chile-growing concern", which the lawyer described as breaking trust between the supplier and manufacturer.
-After a failure by Underwood to return an overpayment in 2016, Huy Fong Foods' sued Underwood Ranches.
-Underwood then countersued for breach of contract.
-The countersuit won and Huy Fong Foods was ordered to pay $23.3 million in compensation for damages.

 The company has never advertised its products, relying instead on word of mouth.
-Production and sales of the sauces are sizeable; in 2001, the company was estimated to have sold 6,000 tons of chili products, with sales of approximately US$12 million.
-In 2010 the company produced 20 million bottles of sauce in a year.
-As of 2012 it had grown to sales of more than US$60 million a year.
-In 2019, the company had a 10% marketshare of the $1.55 billion hot sauce market in the United States.
+Production and sales of the sauces are sizeable; in 2001, the company was estimated to have sold 6,000 tons of chili products, with sales of approximately $12 million.
+In 2010, the company produced 20 million bottles of sauce in a year.
+As of 2012 it had grown to sales of more than $60 million a year.
+In 2019, the company had a 10% share of the $1.55 billion hot sauce market in the United States.
 The company generated over $150 million in revenue as of 2022.

 The company has warned customers about counterfeit versions of its sauces.

-In June 2022, Huy Fong Foods announced that they would be pausing production of its popular Sriracha Hot Chili Sauce, due to a “severe shortage” of chili peppers.